ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ## Serving Static Files

 **Definition:**
-Static files are things like HTML, CSS, images, and JavaScript files that don’t change.
+Static files are things like HTML, CSS, images, and JavaScript files that don't change.

 **Real-World Example:**
 Like a brochure rack in a lobby—anyone can take a brochure (file) without asking.